European Party of Ukraine: Foundation

 During the 2008 Kyiv local election the party was part of Mykola Katerynchuk Bloc that won 3.47% of the votes and 5 seats in the Kyiv City Council.
-Mykola Katerynchuk ran for the post Mayor of Kyiv.
+Mykola Katerynchuk ran for the position Mayor of Kyiv, finishing 5th overall with 4,44% of the vote.

-Elections 2010
+2010 presidential and local elections

-During the presidential elections 2010 the European Party of Ukraine supported Yulia Tymoshenko.
+During the 2010 presidential election, the European Party of Ukraine has endorsed Yulia Tymoshenko.

-During the 2010 Ukrainian local elections the party won no representatives in Oblast Councils (regional parliaments); its biggest success was winning 1 seat in the city council of Lutsk.
-According to the results of local elections the European party won 150 local government seats.
+During the 2010 Ukrainian local elections, the party has won no seats in any Oblast Council.
+Its biggest success was winning a single seat on the Lutsk City Council.
+According to the results, the European Party of Ukraine has won a total of 150 seats in lower level councils.